GABA for more serenity and less fear

 L-theanine is considered an adaptogen, a substance that reduces psychological and physiological stress reactions.
 The results showed that theanine led to a decrease in heart rate during an acute stressful situation.
 This effect was attributed to the weakening of sympathetic activation.

 Kava is a plant that is native to the Pacific Islands.
 It is also known as Piper methysticum or intoxicant.
 The plant is traditionally used in her home country as a ceremonial and relaxing tea.

 In-depth studies have shown that the herbal remedy is effective in reducing stress.
 The effect is partly due to the increase in GABA levels.
-It has also been shown to be just as effective for anxiety and generalized anxiety disorder.
+It has also been shown to be just as effective for anxiety and generalised anxiety disorder.

 GABA and psychobiotics

 Probiotic supplements that have a positive effect on the psyche are known as psychobiotics.
-The neurotransmitters synthesized by the microorganisms, such as GABA, explain this effect.
+The neurotransmitters synthesised by the microorganisms, such as GABA, explain this effect.
 In fact, there seems to be bacteria in the human gut that create GABA.